OotyOoty

 Semrush

 Still the most comprehensive all-in-one SEO platform.
 The AI Visibility Toolkit, launched with Semrush One in late 2025, tracks your brand's presence across ChatGPT, Perplexity, Google AI Overviews, and Gemini.
-That is a genuine differentiator as AI search grows.
+The feature is ambitious, though the professional SEO community reports mixed results on data accuracy as of early 2026.

 Best for: Teams that want one platform for keyword research, site audits, rank tracking, and competitive analysis.

-Honest limitation: Expensive.
-Copilot only sees Semrush data, so it cannot cross-reference your GA4 or CRM data.
+Honest take: Expensive.
+Copilot only sees Semrush data, so it can't cross-reference your GA4 or CRM data.
 The feature sprawl means most teams use maybe 30% of what they pay for.

 Pricing: Pro $139.95/mo.
 Guru $249.95/mo.
 Business $499.95/mo.